Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

 ## Programming Projects
 <details>
-  <summary>Write a program that calculate how many digits a number contains:<br />
+  <summary>Write a program that calculates how many digits a number contains:<br />
   Enter a number: <u>374</u><br />
   The number 374 has 3 digits<br />
   Assume that the number has no more than four digits</summary>